Team Budgets (Erin-Hillsburgh Minor Hockey Association)

 Proposed Summary Budget

-Your Proposed Summary Budget must be provided to the executive two weeks before tryouts.
+Your Proposed Summary Budget must be provided to the Rep Director and the treasurer as soon as possible after Team is formed.

 Extra dry land training is not to exceed 20 hours during regular season.